 The prediction maintains user privacy, does not identify devices, and provides data only at the level of partners and ad campaigns.

 For more details, see the SKAN LTV prediction section

-Churn forecast is based on an individual model, for which it is desirable to have an app history of the past six weeks.
+Churn forecast is based on models, for which it is desirable to have an app history of the past six weeks.

-This model makes the first prediction one day after the app install, and provides an accurate forecast on the fifth and subsequent days after an install.
+These models make the first prediction one day after the app install, and provide an accurate forecast on the fifth and subsequent days after an install.